nguyensjsu/fa21-172-the-beacons-are-lit/journals/RyanJournal.md

 }
 ```
-We ran into issues with sending a jsonObject so we changed it to just send the order number instead.
+* We ran into issues with sending a jsonObject so we changed it to just send the order number instead.
 That also didnt work at first and we realized the mistake was in PhilzProductApplication.java.
 We were using a dummy routing key instead of the name of our queue.

 ```
 return BindingBuilder.bind(queue).to(exchange).with("foobar");
 ```
-Needed to be changed to
+* Needed to be changed to

 ```
 return BindingBuilder.bind(queue).to(exchange).with(queueName);
 ```
-This became our final version of rabbitmq and it worked locally.
+* This became our final version of rabbitmq and it worked locally.
 When a payment was successfully made it would send that order number in the queue for the ProductMessageListener to recieve the order.
 https://github.com/nguyensjsu/fa21-172-the-beacons-are-lit/commit/8c8a2d8cc1aa5bbe3743fe8803b1d823ee250dea

 ![image](https://user-images.githubusercontent.com/56413249/144986588-e62ffa44-5979-4253-a1e6-8e768f3d2b2f.png)

+## MYSQL GKE ##

-Once that was done I tried to get MySQL instance running on GKE with our philzCustomer database.
+* Once that was done I tried to get MySQL instance running on GKE with our philzCustomer database.
 I had everything up and running but for some reason ingress would say "All backened states are unhealthy".
 This causes issues trying to create users and put them into the database and ultimately we could not get it to work.